awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

       ```

 **Note**
 SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
 To ensure that your instances are always running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
 You can also use Run Command to quickly update one or more instances with the latest version\.
-For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

 ## Red Hat Enterprise Linux \(RHEL\)<a name="agent-install-rhel"></a>